Artesians/TCL/characters/pyro/yanfei.md

 When Yanfei's Normal Attacks hit enemies, they will grant her a single **Scarlet Seal**.
 Yanfei may possess a maximum of 3 **Scarlet Seal**s, and each time this effect is triggered, the duration of currently possessed **Scarlet Seal**s will refresh.

-Each **Scarlet Seal** will decrease Yanfei's Stamina consumption g6 15% and will disappear when she leaves the field.
+Each **Scarlet Seal** will decrease Yanfei's Stamina consumption by 15% and will disappear when she leaves the field.

 | String | Talent 9% | Frames | MV/s |